FlexMonkey/SnapSwift/README.md

 ![/SnapSwift/assets/SnapSwiftScreenRecording.gif](/SnapSwift/assets/SnapSwiftScreenRecording.gif)

-SnapSwift allows users to edit continuous or discrete parameters with a single touch anywhere on the screen.
+SnapSwift allows users to select and edit continuous or discrete parameters with a single touch anywhere on the screen.
 A vertical movement selects across a list of parameters and a horizontal movement changes the currently selected parameter's value.

 # Usage